Explore Travel Insurance

 While many insurers are automatically providing cover for some COVID-19 related losses, in most cases, you’ll need to purchase their top tier cover or comprehensive cover for COVID-19 cover to be included.

 Whether you’re just focusing on your Balinese holiday or are venturing out to other Indonesian destinations, travel insurance should be an essential part of your trip for your peace of mind.
-It can cover different instances and costs, including medical treatment expenses, flight cancellations, stolen luggage and more.
+It can cover different instances and costs, including medical treatment expenses, flight cancellations or disruptions, stolen luggage and more.

 Without travel insurance, you’d need to pay for any unforeseen expenses entirely out-of-pocket.